National Institute on Media and the Family Follow MediaFamily on Twitter

 Did you know?

-• According to the Centers for Disease Control, 70% of overweight children between the ages of 5 and 17 years of age already have at least one risk factor for heart disease, including elevated blood cholesterol, blood pressure or increased insulin levels.
-These are the factors that lead to hypertension, diabetes, stroke, several types of cancer, and osteoarthritis (Centers for Disease Control, 2009).
+• According to the Centers for Disease Control, 60% of overweight children between the ages of 5 and 10 years of age already have at least one risk factor for heart disease, including elevated blood cholesterol, blood pressure or increased insulin levels.
+These are the factors that lead to hypertension, diabetes, and atherosclerosis (Centers for Disease Control, 2000).

 • A strong relationship was found between playing electronic video games and childhood obesity in school-aged Swiss children by researchers from The Children's Hospital of Philadelphia and the University Hospital Zurich (Stettler, 2004).